 Kathryn* from Kentucky was nominated by our volunteer coordinator at her high school because she was “a very bright girl who gets along well with her peers, and is active in band; choir; the Junior Homemakers; and the Family, Career and Community Leaders of America (FCCLA)”.
 Kathryn currently attends Eastern Kentucky University, and she is working on dual degrees in English with a concentration in creative writing, and broadcasting with a concentration in film.
 She maintains an A/B average as well.

-We are so proud of all of our Higher Education Fund recipients, and we look forward to supporting more children in the future in achieving their dreams!
+We are so proud of all of our Higher Education Fund recipients, and we look forward to supporting more young adults in the future in achieving their dreams!

 How do I donate to the Higher Education Fund?